dereuromark/cakephp-cache/README.md

 In debug mode or with config `debug` enabled, you will see a timestamp added as comment to the beginning of the cache file.

 ## TODOS
-- Limit filename length to around 200 (as it includes query strings) and add md5 hashsum instead as suffix
+- Limit filename length to around 200 (as it includes query strings) and add md5 hashsum instead as suffix.
+- Extract the common file name part into a trait for both component and filter to use.
-- Allow other caching approaches than just file cache
+- Allow other caching approaches than just file cache?
-- Allow usage of subfolders for File cache to avoid the folder to have millions of files as a flat list
+- Allow usage of subfolders for File cache to avoid the folder to have millions of files as a flat list?
 - What happens with custom headers set in the original request?
 How can we pass those to the final cached response?
 - Re-implement the removed CacheHelper with its nocache parts?
 - Backport to 2.x?
-- Extract the common file name part into a trait for both component and filter to use.
-- Evaluate combining the filter with https://github.com/WyriHaximus/MinifyHtml to further compress the output.